What is Aggravated Criminal Sexual Abuse?

 Anyone can access personal information about sex offenders on the registry, including their name, picture, address, and crime details.
 This public criminal record could cause stigmatization and prevent offenders from accessing particular employment or housing opportunities,

-Depending on the offense, a sex offender may be required to maintain a permanent criminal record with the sex offender registry (learn more about if the sex offender registry is for life here).
+Depending on the offense, a sex offender may be required to maintain a permanent criminal record with the sex offender registry.
 Sex offenses are grouped into three sex offender tier levels, determining the duration of keeping a record as a sex offender.
 For example, the minimum duration for maintaining a Tier 1 sex offender record is 15 years.

 The law allows you to defend yourself if you have been accused of aggravated sexual abuse in Michigan.
 The prosecution must prove that the defendant committed the offense without a reasonable doubt.
 If you can weaken the prosecution’s case by casting doubt on their claim, you may be able to defeat the charges against you.